 Whether they're for entertaining with friends or enjoying a relaxing drink over dinner, no household is complete without a quality set of wine glasses.
 But, with so many sizes, shapes and styles, choosing the right wine glass can be a little daunting.

 To help you choose the best glasses for the styles of wine you're drinking, we've put together this easy-to-follow guide.
-Tasting Panellist Nicole Gow, demystifies the glassware process using a great range of glasses from Schott Zwiesel.
+Wine Expert and Tasting Panellist Adam Walls, demystifies the glassware process.

 White wine glasses

 For an all-purpose white wine glass, choose a long stem with a good-sized bowl so there is plenty of space for the wine to breathe.
 Always hold the glass by the stem to ensure the bowl is not heated by your hands.

 Typically, lighter-bodied and aromatic white wines like Riesling, Sauvignon Blanc, Semillon, Grüner Veltliner and Gewürztraminer are best served in a glass with a smaller bowl.
 This helps to keep it cool and helps to concentrate and amplify the floral aromatics of these delicate styles.

 The Tasting Panel recommends - Schott Zwiesel Fine White Entertainers glass and the Schott Zwiesel Connoisseur Sensa white glass.

 Wine glasses for medium and fuller-bodied white wines